heayounchoi/Paper-Study/R-CNN_2.md

 ---
 **Object detection with R-CNN**
-- three moduls of R-CNN:
+- three modules of R-CNN:
 > 1) generates category-independent region proposals
 > 2) large convolutional neural network that extracts a fixed-length feature vector from each region
 > 3) set of class-specific linear SVMs

 **_Module design_**

 _Region proposals_
 - while R-CNN is agnostic to the particular region proposal method, selective search is used to enable a controlled comparison with prior detection work